PostHog/posthog.com/contents/founders/write-great-job-ads.md

 Here is a job ad from Apple.
 They are pretty good at hiring good people, and at a first glance this job ad seems totally fine.
 Ok.
 Meh, even.

-However, there are a bunch of things that are actually kinda annoying and unhelpful about it which could put great candidates off applying - see if any stick out to you.
-We'll come back to this at the end!
+However, there are a bunch of things that are actually kinda annoying and unhelpful about this job at which could put great candidates off applying.
+See if any stick out to you, we'll come back to this at the end!

 ![Apple](https://res.cloudinary.com/dmukukwp6/image/upload/posthog.com/contents/apple-job-ad.png)